 This earthquake may have occurred around 460 years ago, when the country was known as “Shensi”, but it is rated as one of the deadliest.
 The death toll was staggering, and the damages were colossal.
 It is said that some 500 miles were destroyed.
 Many of the city walls could not stand the impact and collapsed, while most of the houses were razed to the ground.

 Number of deaths: 10,000 -100,000 people

-On November 1, this deadly earthquake almost totally destroyed the city of Lisbon.
+This deadly earthquake had almost destroyed the city of Lisbon.
 The earthquake claimed the lives of almost a quarter of Lisbon’s population.
-Resulting in a tsunami and fire, the impact of the earthquake was also felt in the European nations of northern Italy and France as well as the continent of Africa making it one of history’s most deadliest.
+It also resulted in tsunami and fire, and thus, the impact of the earthquake was also felt in the European nations, like northern Italy and France and even in some regions of Africa, making it one of history’s deadliest.

 Haiyuan, Ningxia, China

 Number of deaths: 200,000

 The earthquake caused massive destruction in the Lijunbu-Haiyuan-Ganyanchi area, claiming 73,000 lives in Haiyuan County alone and around 30,000 in Guyuan County.
 Many houses were destroyed, and numerous landslides occurred.

 When: September 1, 1923